Fedora31/modified-THF2-models/README.md

 # THF2 modified player models

 These files are modified/fixed versions of the ones you can find on the [Touhou TF2 Vote](https://steamcommunity.com/groups/TouhouFortress2) steam group.
 They were designed to work with Jarateking's no-hats-mod which can be generated with [CleanTF2plus](https://github.com/JarateKing/CleanTF2plus)

 - The player models' eyes are fixed and don't look like those of a sheep.

 - The bodygroups were removed to allow the models to work with a no-hats-mod.

+### Bugs

+- Eirin's backpack doesn't have a texture while übercharged.

+- Patchouli flies to the moon when killed.

 ## Credits